mercadopago/devsite-docs/guides/online-payments/checkout-api/previous-requirements.en.md

 ## Have your credentials handy
 Your credentials are the **keys we provide you to configure your integrations**.
 In this case, you will use a public and a private key.

-* The Public Key grants access to the resources that your frontend needs.
+* The **Public Key** grants access to the resources that your frontend needs.
 It allows you to collect credit card data and turn it into a representative token that you can send to your servers securely to create a payment.

-* The private key, or Access Token, will allow you to call the rest of the APIs from your servers.
+* The **Private Key**, or Access Token, will allow you to call the rest of the APIs from your servers.
 For example, to process a payment, make a refund, or save cards.

 To find them, go to the [Credentials section]([FAKER][CREDENTIALS][URL]).